“The HP EliteBook x360 G2 is a killer business laptop with an outstanding keyboard and speedy performance.”

 Interestingly, HP went with an old-school power adapter rather than adding a second USB Type-C port, which was a disappointment, but might make IT departments happy if they have compatible AC adapters in their inventories.
 We plugged in a USB Type-C adapter from another machine and it charged the EliteBook, although a warning popped up recommending an HP power supply.

 Wireless connectivity is provided by Intel dual-band 8265 Wi-Fi and Bluetooth 4.2.
 WWAN connectivity is also an option, though it wasn’t provided on our review unit.
-A near-field communications (NFC) chip was included in our configuration, and located to the upper right of the touchpad.
+A near-field communications (

 A plethora of input options